3 Reasons Why You Should Add Probiotics To Your Daily Diet

 Good bacteria sounds like an oxymoron.
 But that is what the much talked about Probiotics are.
 They are dietary supplements or foods mainly dairy products that contain beneficial bacteria that are found in our body.

+These microorganisms by colonising in our gut mainly the intestines assist in improving digestion and help protect from infections caused by the harmful bacteria.
 Probiotics are not a must, but they are one of the natural ways of remaining healthy, without resorting to medicines to balance our system.

 According to the expert panel set up by the Food and Agriculture Organisation of the United Nations, Probiotics have been defined as “live microorganisms administered in adequate amounts which confer a beneficial health effect on the host”.
 This was defined in 2003 after decades of research that started as early as 1845.